unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

 ### Sunshine Building in the future

-Overall, the theater itself remains a main staple of the Sunshine Building and seems to not be facing any decline within the next chapters of downtown Albuquerque; but, as a fellow Albuquerquen, it is easy to wonder when the next challenge will come to the Sunshine Theater that will be the metaphorical straw that will break the camel's back.
+Overall, the theater and moonlight lounge remain a main staple of the Sunshine Building and seems to not be facing any decline within the next chapters of downtown Albuquerque[^Cinema-Treasures]; but, as a fellow Albuquerquen, it is easy to wonder when the next challenge will come to the Sunshine Theater that will be the metaphorical straw that will break the camel's back.
 As a city, we should band together to create a new narrative for what downtown as well as all of Albuquerque means to us and this means advocating for city projects that will include items like restoration of historical sites, more art projects to make our streets beautiful, and actual histories of the city written by people from the city.
 Until then, people will going about their way downtown without noticing the Sunshine Buildings importance until be  any threats come the buildings way and will ultimately determine whether the building is as important as it once was to Albuquerque.

 ### *Footnotes*
 [^KRQE-Article]: KRQE News article about [historic sunshine building tagged with graffiti](https://www.krqe.com/2015/02/23/historic-sunshine-building-tagged-with-graffiti/).